katrose/final-portfolio/README.md

 ## The Process

-I started out with the basic Gatsby starter template... which pretty much had nothing on it.
-So everything was basically done from scratch.
+I started out with the basic Gatsby starter template... which pretty much had nothing in it.

 ![Gatsby Starter](/src/images/starter-template.PNG)

+So everything was basically done from scratch!